renatogalera/ai-commit/README.md

     git add .
     ```

-2.  **Run AI-Commit for Commit Message**:
+2.  **Run AI-Commit for Commit Message (with optional Style Review)**:
     ```bash
-    ai-commit
+    ai-commit [--review-message]
     ```
-    Initiates the interactive TUI to generate, review, and commit your message.
+    Launches the interactive TUI (or non-interactive commit if `--force` is used).
+Use `--review-message` flag to enable AI-based style review of the commit message.

 3.  **Run AI-Commit for Code Review**:
     ```bash
     ai-commit review
     ```
-    Triggers an AI-powered code review of your staged changes, displaying suggestions in the terminal.
+    Executes an AI code review on staged changes, displaying suggestions.

 4.  **Interactive TUI Options**: When the TUI is active (after running `ai-commit` without `review`), utilize these options: